christophe-derache/certification35288_bloc2-speed_dating_project/README.md

 #### Others definitions

 >int_corr = correlation between participant’s and partner’s ratings of interests in Time 1\
+>order = the number of date that night when met partner\
 >gender_0 = Female\
 >gender_1 = Male